bchainhub/foxar/fmt/README.md

         Forge fmt postfix comment misplaced
         Forge fmt does not inline short yul blocks
         ```
-2. Fill in the issue template fields that include foundry version, platform & component info.
+2. Fill in the issue template fields that include orbitalis version, platform & component info.
 3. Provide the code snippets showing the current & expected behaviors.
 4. If it's a feature request, specify why this feature is needed.
 5. Besides the default label (`T-Bug` for bugs or `T-feature` for features), add `C-spark` and `Cmd-spark-fmt` labels.